 Caudle of this, but not too thick; cut up the Lid and put it in,

 stir them well together whilst the Eggs and Pumpions be not

 perceived, and so serve it up.

 1796 - It was not until 1796 that a truly American

 cookbook, American cookery, by an American orphan by

 Amelia Simmons, was published.
 It was the first American cookbook

 written and published in America, and the first cook book that developed recipes for foods

 native to America.
-Her pumpkin puddings were baked in a crust and similar to present
+Her pumpkin puddings were baked in a crust and similar to present day pumpkin pies:

 What's Cooking America© copyright 2004 by Linda Stradley - United States Copyright TX 5-900-517- All rights reserved. -